aanupam23/go-stellar-validate/README.md

 # Getting Started

-go-stellar-validate is a small package that helps you validate stellar hashes such as Public Key, Private Key, Transactions id before using them in your application.
+go-stellar-validate is a small package that helps you validate stellar hashes such as Public Key, Private Key, Valid Asset Length, Transactions id before using them in your application.

+:question: WIP - This Library is work in progress.

 # Contribute